aokray/F4A/README.md

 Ensure you have Python 3.5 or greater installed
 - Recommended: Install Anaconda, it includes almost all the packages necessary for F4A to run.
 - Optional between step, set up a virtual environment
-- pip install Flask, version ~1.1.2 (versions newer or older probably work fine)
+- pip install the following packages if needed
+    - Flask
+    - psycopg2
+    - nptyping

 Download and install Postgres 13
 - Set up your username and password